 Final Thoughts on the Best places in the U. S. to experience Oktoberfest

-Oktoberfest is an amazing and fun way to connect with Bavarian and German culture that has an a huge presence in the United States!
+Oktoberfest is an amazing and fun way to connect with Bavarian and German culture that has a huge presence in the United States!
 Hopefully we gave you some great ideas so that you don’t have to pull out your passport or leave the country to experience some authentic German food and fun.
 Próst!

 Are you going to an Oktoberfest celebration this year?
 Let us know in the comments below.